Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 One word of caution.
 Overbathing can remove essential oils and cause skin issues.
 There is no need to bathe a Golden Retriever more than every six to eight weeks.

-I wrote an article on how often to bathe a Golden Retriever and why, which you check out here: Golden Retriever Baths: How Often and How Best To Do It.
+I wrote an article on how often to bathe a Golden Retriever, which you can check out here if you’re interested: Golden Retriever Baths: How Often and How Best To Do It.

 Health and Medical Issues

 Health or medical issues or medications can impact a Golden Retriever, including the fur.
 Often the coat will be thin and lack shine, and there could be excessive shedding, dandruff, or dry fur and skin.

 Some medical issues that can impact a Golden Retrievers coat are hormones, parasites, cancer, and problems with digestion and metabolism.
 Arthritis, obesity, or malnutrition can also cause issues with the fur.

 Skin issues such as allergies or hot spots may also impact the coat, and excessive scratching can exasperate the problem.

 Fur and skin issues are often a sign of an underlying health issue.
 If your Golden Retriever is showing signs of skin and fur issues such as excess itching, shedding, and a thin, lackluster coat, consider booking an appointment with your vet for an examination.